smartfog/fogflow/doc/en/source/performance.rst

 Throughput and latency to create new entities
 --------------------------------------------------
+To evaluate and analyse response time of Fogflow upsert API and SUbscritpion API, we have created 100000 entities by using different no of thread 10, 50,100, 200, 400,500.
+The following graph repersent response time on Y-axis and no of thread on X-axis.

-**To test the performance of Subscription and Upsert API in Fogflow**
+**Performance Evaluation of Subscription and Upsert API in Fogflow**

 .. figure:: figures/1.1.png

 .. figure:: figures/1.1NewData.png

 **Fogflow Upsert API**